dirkbaechle/hw9-dds-vfo/dl4jal/readme.rst

 var14
     Variant for the PIC18F452 in German.
 Like variant 13, but during transmit in modes "CW" and "CWr" it uses the IF of "DIG" and "DIr", respectively.

+var15
+    Variant for the PIC18F452.
+The modes "DIG" and "DIr" get reused for 2m, 70cm relay operation.
+"DIG" becomes the new "A06" with an offset of 600kHz, "DIr" becomes "A76" with an offset of 7600kHz.

 var31
     Variant for the PIC18F4520 in English.